 Start tomatoes, watermelons and cantaloupes in mid-spring when the frost lifts.
 All three crops need starts at 60 degrees to 65 degrees Fahrenheit, and die in frost.
-Start seedlings to give these long-season plants head starts on their growing seasons.
+Start seedlings indoors to give these long-season plants head starts on their growing seasons.
 You can use seed starting trays or pots to grow the seedlings indoors.

 Amend the soil through all three plots to a depth of 6 to 8 inches.
 Dig 3 to 4 inches of organic compost into the topsoil to increase nutrition, drainage and moisture retention.
 Tomatoes, watermelons and cantaloupes are hungry, thirsty plants, and do best with rich, crumbly soil.
 Turn 6-24-24 or 8-32-16 fertilizer into the top 4 inches of soil throughout to encourage quick root establishment.